Otter AI Review | My Brutal Honest Take (2026)

 No. The free plan offers around 300 minutes/month and 30-minute limits per recording.
 For longer or multiple meetings, you’ll need a paid plan like Pro or Business.

-Ultimately, compared to other AI note-takers, Otter AI is an excellent entry-level tool for individuals and small teams needing to capture and summarize meetings in clear audio environments.
-Both I and other users found the interface easy to navigate, with a clean layout allowing for seamless use of features like recording and accessing past conversations.
+Ultimately, compared to other AI note-takers, Otter AI is an excellent entry-level tool for individuals and small teams needing to capture and summarize meetings in clean audio environments.

 Is Otter AI better than ChatGPT?